 Expert Working Group (EWG): An EWG is charged with developing a harmonised Guideline that meets the objectives in the Concept Paper and Business Plan.
-ICH Members nominate representatives and, unless otherwise specified by the Management Committee, the official membership is limited to two representatives per ICH Member per working group and one representative per ICH Observer, if nominated.

 Federal Register: A daily publication of the US federal government that issues proposed and final administrative regulations of US federal agencies.